22 Content Marketing Ideas for B2B Marketers

 Collect the most frequently asked questions from leads and customers and post these questions with detailed answers on your website.
 This can also help reduce the burden on your customer service.

-Are you active in an industry that uses many technical terms that your customers are not always familiar with?
-A glossary with all terms that may require explanation can help you to find them and also supports your expert status.
+Are you active in an industry that uses many business terms that your customers are not always familiar with?
+A glossary with all these technical terms that may require explanation can help you to find them and also supports your expert status.

 In addition to the pure product information, further content formats can be useful to describe your product in the best possible way and to answer questions from potential customers.
 Assembly instructions and technical data sheets are just two examples.

 19. Microsite or theme world

 A microsite is a separate page that focuses on a specific (sub)topic.
 The so-called theme world, on the other hand, concentrates on a sub-area of your page.
 For different business areas, it can be useful to create special theme worlds that bundle all the information about this area.
 These can, for example, consist of professional articles, downloads and visual content, as well as presenting suitable products and services.

 Möchten Sie Ihre Kunden umfangreich schulen, ziehen Sie einen eigenen Lernbereich in Betracht.
 Dieser kann öffentlich zugänglich oder als Mitgliederbereich verfügbar sein.
 Von komplexen Kurssystemen bis hin zu einfachen Seiten, in die Videos, Bilder und Texte eingebunden werden, sind hier verschiedene technische Umsetzungen möglich.

 If you want to train your customers extensively, consider your own learning area.
 This can be publicly accessible or available as a member area.
 From complex course systems to simple pages that include videos, images and texts, various technical implementations are possible.